skorotkiewicz/merge-csv-keepass/README.md

 ### A stupid simple script that gets the job done

-Marge two databases and remove dublikats from CSV files (e.g. Keepass)
+Marge multiple CSV files and remove dublikats (e.g. Keepass)

 The script checks each row, if even one column is different, it does not delete the entire row.